faamir/amirfarzad/index.md

  Actively try to keep up to date and learn new approaches in this field.</p>

-<p> I am currently a PhD student at University of Victoria (Electrical & Computer Engineering).</p>
+<p> I am currently a PhD student at University of Victoria (Electrical & Computer Engineering).

-<p> I have a Master in Computer Engineering-Artificial intelligence.</p>
+I have a Master in Computer Engineering-Artificial intelligence.</p>

+<p>My interests are:
+- Machine Learning and Deep Learning
+- Neural Networks
+- Log Message Anomaly Detection
+- Natural Language Processing
+- Image/Signal Processing</p>

 <center>
 <img src="controverse/images/amirfarzad.jpg"